This articles serves as a guide to unit testing Vue components.

 The afterEach()

-function is used to clean-up any processing performed during the unit test.
+function is used to clean up any processing performed during the unit test.

 In this example, the afterEach()

-s the wrapper
+function un-mounts the wrapper

 used during the unit test, so that the wrapper